• Skip to main content

 Carrots

-Full of Vitamin C and a great snack, side dish, or addition to a soup or stew.
+Full of Vitamin C and is a great snack, side dish, or addition to a soup or stew.
 Add a little honey or syrup to make a fancy version if you have it.

 Cabbage